Annual Child Find Notice

 Should your primary language not be English, you may write for assistance in understanding the records policy and your child’s records.

-If you wish to review the policy regarding records for eligible and non-eligible students, the Assistant Superintendent of Special Education and Pupil Services may be contacted.
-Should you feel that the District is not providing the rights as guaranteed by the Family Educational Rights and Privacy Act, you may file a letter with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920.
+If you wish to review the policy regarding records for eligible and non-eligible students, the Director of Student Services may be contacted.
+Should you feel that the District is not providing the rights as guaranteed by the Family Educational Rights and Privacy Act, you may file a letter with the Family Policy Compliance Office:

 Location of Records